shripada/cc-git-experiments/readme.md

 If we remove the .git folder, that means, git will no longer monitor our repository.
 It will just turn out to be a folder.

 You can also create bare repositories that just act as a central repo.
 Bare repositories will not have any working tree in them.
 You can not directly work on a bare repository.
 You need to clone a bare repository into your favourite location and can work on that.
+You can make any modifications in your working copy of the repository and then can do a git push from there.

 ```
 rm -rf .git